 In most markets, there are at least five degrees of freedom around which one can develop their GTM strategy:

 Mass Market vs. Targeted Market: Will the product appeal to a very large and broad set of buyers, or will there be a very narrow and targeted set of buyers?
 A mass market will require one type of product – one that appeals to everyone, but likely does not do any one thing well.
 A targeted market product will do one or two things really well and leave some features for others to fulfill.

 Channel Sales vs. Direct Sales: Some products can be sold through a channel partner.
 A channel partner is a company who is already selling to your ideal customer, but not in competition with your product, and has agreed to sell your product as well.

 One Size Fits All vs. Mass Customized: A mass customized product is a product that can be bought/ordered in a great variety of configurations, as compared to one size fits all.
 Automobiles were once mass customized – you ordered a frame from one company, the body came from a coachbuilder, the engine from another company, etc, etc. Then along came Henry Ford with his famous “you can have any color you want as long as it is black.”

-Two-Sided vs. One-Sided: A company that serves a two-sided market is one which has two different types of customers: the suppliers and the end users.
+Two-Sided vs. One-Sided: A company that serves a two-sided market is one that has two different types of customers: the suppliers and the end-users.
 They do not own the means of production.
-They simply connect the suppliers with the end users.
+They simply connect the suppliers with the end-users.
 Uber and Airbnb are examples of companies with two-sided markets.